-Suggested Activity Student Comments / reflection
+Suggested Activity Additional linked Activities Student Comments /reflection

-Discuss and reflect on the roles of the

-hospital pharmacy team (including

-technical staff, independent prescribers

-and specialist services etc.).

-Discuss what are the potential career
+Discuss what are the

+potential career

+pathways/structures

-pathways/structures within hospital
+within hospital pharmacy

-pharmacy

-Discuss and reflect on different members
+Discuss and reflect on

-of the multidisciplinary team and the role

-of the wider team on the patient journey.

-Communicate a pharmaceutical care

-issue to a member of the
+different members of the

 multidisciplinary team

+and the role of the wider

+team on the patient

+journey.

+Communicate a

+pharmaceutical care issue

+to a member of the

+multidisciplinary team

-Patient Centred Care
+Person Centred Care

-Suggested Activity Student Comments/Reflection
+Suggested Activity Additional linked Activities Student Comments/Reflection

-Consider the patient journey from
+Consider the patient journey from hospital

-hospital admission to discharge to
+admission to discharge to ensure the

-ensure the accurate, safe and timely
+accurate, safe and timely prescribing and

-prescribing and administration of
+administration of medicines.

+Participate in the delivery of

+pharmaceutical care.

+Participate in patient

+counselling, where,

+important points are

+emphasised about

 medicines.

-Participate in patient counselling

-where important points are
+Work in partnership with

+people to support and

+empower them in shared

-emphasised about medicines.
+decision-making about their

+health and wellbeing

-What is realistic medicine?
+What is realistic

+medicine?
 How

-would you use the principles when
+would you use the

+principles when

+delivering

-delivering pharmaceutical care
+pharmaceutical care

-Discuss the links between hospital
+Discuss the links between

+hospital pharmacy,

-pharmacy, community pharmacy and
+community pharmacy and

 primary care pharmacy.

-Discuss the links
+Discuss the linksbetween

-between hospital pharmacy and other
+hospital pharmacy and

+other primary care

-primary care healthcare professionals.
-How
+healthcare professionals.

+Howis communication

-is communication achieved?
+achieved?
 Are there any

-considerations to be taken into account
+considerations to be taken

+into account e.g.

-e.g.information sharing, data protection,
+information sharing, data

+protection, patient

-patient confidentiality.
+confidentiality.

-Take part in interface care planning.
+Take part in interface

+care planning.